The-Bds-Maneger/serverVersions/README.md

-# Server Versions Auth Fetch New Versions
+# Auto Fetch New Server Versions

 This is a repository in which to look for new versions automatically.